 Assemblyman Reginald Jones-Sawyer’s Assembly Bill 3089 issued a formal apology from the state of California to those impacted by slavery.

-In September, Newsom signed 10 bills prioritized by the Legislative Black Caucus, to increase access to literature in prison and address maternal health disparities, among other issues.
+In September, Newsom signed 10 bills prioritized by the Legislative Black Caucus to increase access to literature in prison and address maternal health disparities, among other issues.
 He also signed another two proposals earlier this year.

-Assemblywoman Lori D. Wilson, chair of the caucus, said in a statement the bills “lay a meaningful foundation to address the historic injustices faced by Black Californians.”
+Assemblywoman Lori D. Wilson, chair of the caucus, said in a statement that the bills “lay a meaningful foundation to address the historic injustices faced by Black Californians.”

 Drinking Water